Shared Blog Post – The Role of Dopamine and Cortisol in Dog Training

 FMIhttps://www.nicemembership.com/post/the-role-of-dopamine-and-cortisol-in-dog-training

-Don Hanson lives in Bangor, Maine, where he is the co-owner of the Green Acres Kennel Shop (greenacreskennel.com) and the founder of ForceFreePets.com, an online educational resource for people with dogs and cats.
+Don Hanson lives in Bangor, Maine, where he is the co-owner of the Green Acres Kennel Shop (greenacreskennel.com) and the founder and owner of ForceFreePets.com, an online educational resource for people with dogs and cats.
 He is a Professional Canine Behavior Consultant (PCBC-A) accredited by the Pet Professional Accreditation Board (PPAB) and a Bach Foundation Registered Animal Practitioner (BFRAP).
-Don is a member of the Pet Professional Guild (PPG), serving on the Board of Directors and Steering Committee and chairing the Advocacy Division.
-He is also a founding director of Pet Advocacy International (PIAI).
-In addition, Don produces and co-hosts The Woof Meow Show podcast, available at http://bit.ly/WfMwPodcasts/, the Apple Podcast app, and this blog.
-The opinions in this article are those of Don Hanson.
+Don is a member of the Pet Professional Guild (PPG), serving on the Board of Directors and the Steering Committee, and chairs the Advocacy Task Force and the Shock-Free Coalition.
+He writes and edits the blogs for both Green Acres Kennel Shop and ForceFreePets.

 Subscribe to this Blog